This is an Early Access feature. To enable it, contact Okta Support.

 API access management — If API access management is enabled for your tenant, these roles can see all attributes in the API token preview functionality in the Admin UI: Super admin, Org admin, Read-only admin, and API AM admin.

 To make an attribute sensitive, you map the attribute from the app to the Okta user profile.
 For example, to make an employee number stored in Active Directory (AD) sensitive, you map the AD attribute to the Okta user profile attribute and mark it as sensitive.
 You then map the Okta user attribute to an app such as Workday.
 The data moves from AD, through Okta, to the app.
 See Work with profiles and attributes.

 Using sensitive attributes in SAML assertions provides extra validation when a user is signs in to an app.
 See Mapping Active Directory, LDAP, and Workday Values in a Template SAML or WS Fed Applications

-Only the following Okta base attributes can be marked sensitive: Address, Home Email, City, and Zip Code.
+Only the following Okta base attributes can be marked sensitive: Secondary email, Postal Address, City, and Zip code.

 - In the Admin Console, go to Directory > Profile Editor.

-- In the attribute list, click the information icon for the attribute you want to make sensitive.
+- In the attribute list, click information for the attribute you want to make sensitive.

 - Select the Sensitive data check box.

 The sensitive attribute displays as asterisks in the user's profile.